 Some faculty have informed us that working with Writing Fellows saves them time during the grading process.
 Others maintain that while they spend the same amount of time grading, they can concentrate on issues of course content because Writing Fellows have already talked with students about matters of structure and organization.
 Several faculty have also stated that working with Writing Fellows has led them to clarify their course goals and revise their assignments.

 How do Writing Fellows benefit from participation in the program?

 Writing Fellows gain valuable teaching experience, an opportunity to improve their interpersonal skills, and a chance to develop as writers, readers, and speakers.

-Which faculty are eligible for participation in the program?
+Which courses are eligible for participation in the program?